dongxiao0401/anisotropic_supervoxel/README.md

 # GPU-based Supervoxel Generation with a Novel Anisotropic Metric
 ![](image/flowchart.png)

+We provide the source code that tested on Windows for the paper:
 > **GPU-based Supervoxel Generation with a Novel Anisotropic Metric**
 >
 > Xiao Dong,